tubajack/liri-node-app/README.md

 *Resolved*: It took me a day to realize that there was an API for Bands in Town already provided.
 My instructor pointed that out to me **after** I got my own
 API from BandsinTown.

+## Functions in the liri.js Application
+Since I will not be able to deploy this site to github pages, it is important that I have a good readMe page in order to ensure that this project works.
+There are four functions: BandsInTown, Spotify, MovieAPI, and Do What it Says.
+Each of these functions will be discussed in further detail.